barebox/barebox/Documentation/user/bootchooser.rst

 :ref:`Bootloader Spec <bootloader_spec>` for further details).

-Either device can be booted with the :ref:`boot <command_boot>` command command, and thus can be used by the *bootchooser* and we can start to configure the *bootchooser* variables.
+Either device can be booted with the :ref:`boot <command_boot>` command command, and thus can be used by *bootchooser* and we can start to configure the *bootchooser* variables.

 The following example shows how to initialize two boot targets, ``system1`` and